shashidhar22/NeST/README.md

 2. Installation:

    NeST comes with a install script that can be run to setup miniconda and create the virtual environment required to run NeST.
-To setup up miniconda and the NeST virtual environment, run the following command from the NeST directory. **If you already have Anaconda or Miniconda installed on your system.
-You can skip the install step and just create a new environment as described in the next codeblock**
+To setup up miniconda and the NeST virtual environment, run the following command from the NeST directory. **If you already have Anaconda or Miniconda installed on your system, you can skip the install step and just create a new environment as described in the next codeblock**

    ```
    cd  NeST